5 Paintings by Piet Mondrian You Wouldn’t Believe Were His

-Piet Mondrian, one of the founders of the Dutch modern movement De Stijl, is mostly known for his pure abstractions from the 1920s, reduced to lines and rectangles and basics colors.
+Piet Mondrian, one of the founders of the Dutch modern movement De Stijl, is mostly known for his pure abstractions from the 1920s, reduced to lines, rectangles, and primary colors.
 You know what I mean, the not very surprising Mondrian paintings:

-But before Mondrian came to this he was trying to find his way.
+However, before Piet Mondrian came to this he was trying to find his way.
 He tried various styles of painting.
-A turning point in his career was in 1911 when his arrived to Paris from the Netherlands.
-He started to experiment with Cubism and integrate himself within the Parisian avant-garde removed an ‘a’ from the Dutch spelling of his name (Mondriaan).
+A turning point in his career was in 1911 when he arrived in Paris from the Netherlands.
+He started to experiment with Cubism and integrated himself within the Parisian Avant-garde.
+At one point he removed an “a” from the Dutch spelling of his name (Mondriaan).
 That led him to his abstract ideas.

-Cubism sounds ok when you think about DeStijl and Neoplasticism but Symbolism?
+Cubism sounds close when you think about DeStijl and Neoplasticism, but Symbolism?
 Postimpressionism?
 Here you will find five surprising Mondrian paintings from the collection of Kunstmuseum Den Haag which is filled with works from his early period that you wouldn’t expect!

 This painting could surprise any lover of Mondrian’s minimalistic compositions.
 The bold, contrasting shades and the background composed of curved lines could make one think of Edvard Munch.
 The girl’s focused gaze and the title Devotion put it in a symbolic context.
 What could she be devoted to – God, her parents, best friend, or school?
 All of this is represented by the flower above her head, choose your favorite interpretation!

 Red windmill on a red field with yellow sky?
 It can only be Fauvism.
 The second of our surprising Mondrian paintings shows reality in a completely unrealistic color palette, which was the specialty of Fauvist painters.
 The use of yellow, blue, and red could be seen as an introduction to Mondrian’s later compositions.